 Specifically, this paper explores some of the ways in which sustainable housing applications may be extended to lower-income segments of the housing market in both developed and developing countries, and proposes ways in which policy makers, NGOs and low-income owner households themselves can participate in sustainable home building.
-Reporting primarily upon housing rehab experiences and policy needs in Latin America, these findings and policy lines are offered for consideration within a larger context of African.
-Middle Eastern and Asian cities where similar processes of human settlement have been entrained since the 1970s.
+Reporting primarily upon housing rehab experiences and policy needs in Latin America, these findings and policy lines are offered for consideration within a larger context of African, Middle Eastern and Asian cities where similar processes of human settlement have been entrained since the 1970s.
 The policy proposals are situated within the relatively recent (post-1990s) era of more democratic and participatory urban governance, one that is increasingly decentralized, and in which local (municipal/city) sustainability is a key policy imperative within the broader context of central and regional government oversight and fiscal support.
-These policy approaches found especial traction after UN-Habitat II Congress held in Istanbul in 1996, amid a quickening of calls for greater public engagement and claims embodied within a "Rights to the City" framework and Charter (Marcuse, 2009; Fernandes, 2007; Friendly, 2013).
+These policy approaches found especial traction after UN-Habitat II Congress held in Istanbul in 1996, amid a quickening of calls for greater public engagement and claims embodied within a "Rights to the City" framework and Charter (Marcus 2009; Fernandes 2007; Friendly 2013).

-E-mail address: peter.ward@austin.utexas.edu.
+&lt;sup>1 Forthcoming in Habitat International 2015.
+Author: peter.ward@austin.utexas.edu

-&lt;sup>1 Although substantially different in nature, the first suburbs in the USA created between 1950 and 1980 are also the focus of emerging research and policy-making (Katz et al 2005), including a recently observed trends towards a suburbanization of poverty out of the inner city and towards the first ring of city (Kneebone & Berube 2013).
+&lt;sup>2 Although substantially different in nature, the first suburbs in the USA created between 1950 and 1980 are also the focus of emerging research and policy-making (Katz et al 2006), including a recently observed trends towards a suburbanization of poverty out of the inner city and towards the first ring of city (Kneebone and Berube 2014).